discord/endanger/README.md

 files.deleted // [File, File, ...]

-// Get all of the modified (not including created) files. files.modified // [File, File, ...]
+// Get all of the modified (not including created) files. files.modifiedOnly // [File, File, ...]

-// Get all of the edited (created or modified) files. files.edited // [File, File, ...]
+// Get all of the modified and created files. files.modifiedOrCreated // [File, File, ...]

 // Get all of the touched (created, modified, or deleted) files. files.touched // [File, File, ...]